Skip to content

 The main mausoleum housing Ataturk

 The Anitkabir (in Turkish Anıtkabir) is a huge mausoleum dedicated to the man widely considered the father of modern Turkey, Kemal Ataturk.
 The sarcophagus and museum lie in central Ankara, the capital of the country.
-Read on past the booking info for more details about Ataturk Anıtkabir Ankara and 360VR images of the site.
+Read on past the booking info for our guide to Ataturk’s Anıtkabir in Ankara | 360VR and 360VR images of the site.

-Book your next holiday now
+Book your next Ankara holiday now

 We’ve teamed up with Booking.com to bring you the most extensive range of accommodation in the world’s best resorts.
 Use the form below to search for the latest deals.